Breaking the Curse of Dimensionality with Convex Neural Networks: Learning from continuously infinitely many basis functions

 \section{Learning from continuously infinitely many basis functions}

-In this section we present the functional analysis framework underpinning the methods presented in this paper.
-While the formulation from Sections~\ref{sec:variation} and~\ref{sec:rep} originates from the early work on the approximation properties of neural networks~\citep{barron1993universal,kurkova}, the algorithmic parts that we present in \mysec{conditional} have been studied in a variety of contexts, such as ``convex neural networks''~\citep{bengio2006convex}, or $\ell_1$-norm with infinite dimensional feature spaces~\citep{rosset2007L1}, with links with conditional gradient algorithms~\citep{dunn1978conditional,jaggi} and boosting~\citep{rosset2004boosting}.
+In this section we present the functional analysis framework underpinning the methods presented in this paper, which learn for a potential continuum of features.
+While the formulation from Sections~\ref{sec:variation} and~\ref{sec:rep} originates from the early work on the approximation properties of neural networks~\citep{barron1993universal,kurkova,mhaskar2004tractability}, the algorithmic parts that we present in \mysec{conditional} have been studied in a variety of contexts, such as ``convex neural networks''~\citep{bengio2006convex}, or $\ell_1$-norm with infinite dimensional feature spaces~\citep{rosset2007L1}, with links with conditional gradient algorithms~\citep{dunn1978conditional,jaggi} and boosting~\citep{rosset2004boosting}.

-In the following sections, note that there will be two orthogonal notions of \emph{infinity}: infinitely many inputs $x$ and infinitely many basis functions $x \mapsto \varphi_v(x)$.
+In the following sections, note that there will be two different notions of \emph{infinity}: infinitely many inputs $x$ and infinitely many basis functions $x \mapsto \varphi_v(x)$.
 Moreover, two orthogonal notions of \emph{Lipschitz-continuity} will be tackled in this paper: the one of the prediction functions $f$, and the one of the loss $\ell$ used to measure the fit of these prediction functions.